aalvarado/aa-vim/README.md

 #Notes

-It uses Vundler to manage plugins.
+It uses Vundler to manage plugings which I think is an improvement above Pathogen or VAM.
+You can read about it here: http://www.charlietanksley.net/philtex/sane-vim-plugin-management/

 The vundler set up guide is at: